 We are exposed to a variety of market risks, including changes in interest rates affecting the return on our cash and cash equivalents and fluctuations in foreign currency exchange rates.
 As our cash and cash equivalents consist principally of cash accounts and money market securities, which are short-term in nature, we believe our exposure to market risk on interest rate fluctuations for these investments is not significant.
-As of March 31, 2018, our long-term investment portfolio, recorded on our Condensed Consolidated Balance Sheet as "Long-term investments, net", consisted of a single auction rate security with a par value of \$3,000,000, purchased through and held in custody by a broker-dealer affiliate of Bank of America, N.A., that has experienced failed auctions (the "Failed Auction Security") since February 2008.
+As of June 30, 2018, our long-term investment portfolio, recorded on our Condensed Consolidated Balance Sheet as "Long-term investments, net", consisted of a single auction rate security with a par value of \$3,000,000, purchased through and held in custody by a broker-dealer affiliate of Bank of America, N.A., that has experienced failed auctions (the "Failed Auction Security") since February 2008.
 While the Failed Auction Security is Aaa/AA+ rated by major credit rating agencies, collateralized by student loans and guaranteed by the U.S. Department of Education under the Federal Family Education Loan Program, continued failure to sell at its periodic changes in the fair value of the Failed Auction Security attributable to credit loss (i.e., risk of the issuer's default) are recorded through earnings as a component of "Other income (expense), net", with the remainder of any periodic change in fair value not related to credit loss (i.e., temporary "mark-to-market" carrying value adjustments) recorded in "Accumulated other comprehensive (loss) income", a component of Stockholders' Equity.
 Should we conclude a decline in the fair value of the Failed Auction Security is other than temporary, such losses would be recorded through earnings as a component of "Other income (expense), net".
-We do not believe there was an "other-than-temporary" decline in value in this security as of March 31, 2018.
+We do not believe there was an "other-than-temporary" decline in value in this security as of June 30, 2018.

-Our exposure to market risk for fluctuations in foreign currency exchange rates relates primarily to the operations of VJCL, for which the functional currency is the Japanese Yen, and changes in the relative value of the Yen to the U.S. Dollar.
-As the functional currency of all other subsidiaries in Europe and other subsidiaries in Asia is the U.S. Dollar, we believe risk to fluctuations in foreign currency exchange rates is not significant, as these operations do not incur material foreign exchange exposures.
+Our exposure to market risk for fluctuations in foreign currency exchange rates relates to the operations of VJCL, for which the functional currency is the Japanese Yen, and changes in the relative value of the Yen to the U.S. Dollar.
+The functional currency of all other subsidiaries in Europe and other subsidiaries in Asia is the U.S. Dollar.
+While we believe risk to fluctuations in foreign currency exchange rates for these subsidiaries is generally not significant, they can be subject to substantial currency changes, and therefore foreign exchange exposures.